6 Ways to Feel Grounded this Halloween

-This helps us remember our connection to the earth, and helps us to root ourselves.
-It reminds us of good things that we receive, and the fruits of our labor.
+This helps us remember our connection to the earth and helps us to root ourselves.
+It reminds us of good things that we receive and the fruits of our labor - and to be thankful.

 Nowadays, we often replace these naturally sweet goodies with chocolates and candies.
 While these might fatten us up for the winter, I don’t feel they convey quite the same message!